Up Next: Nexus Support for Yum Repositories

 As we integrate this feature into Nexus proper, here is the current list of features.
 We expect this support to evolve over time, but here's what the plugin provides now.

-- Expose an existing Maven repository as an RPM repository - Use a Maven repository, hosted in Nexus, containing RPMs as if it is a Yum repository.
-This leverages the virtual repository mechanism in Nexus which allows you to use Maven tooling to deploy RPMs into a Maven repository but still allow Yum clients to interact with the repository using the protocol it understands.
+• Expose an existing Maven repository as an RPM repository - Use a Maven repository, hosted in Nexus, containing RPMs as if it was a Yum repository.
+This leverages the virtual repository mechanism in Nexus, which allows you to use Maven tooling to deploy RPMs into a Maven repository, but still allows Yum clients to interact with the repository using the protocol it understands.

-- Full group support so that you can logically group a set of Yum repositories behind a single URL.
-If your infrastructure relies on a number of remote RPM repositories you can consolidate OS configuration to point to a single Yum repository that can aggregate multiple repositories into one.
+• Full group support - You can logically group a set of Yum repositories behind a single URL.
+If your infrastructure relies on many remote RPM repositories, you can consolidate OS configuration to point to a single Yum repository that can aggregate multiple repositories into one.

-- Full Integration with Nexus Staging - Use Yum group repositories as target of staging repositories (Nexus Pro).
-Stage RPM artifacts to development environments configured to pull artifact from Nexus repository groups./li>
+• Full integration with Nexus staging - Use Yum group repositories as target of staging repositories (such as Sonatype Nexus Repository).
+Stage RPM artifacts to development environments configured to pull artifacts from Nexus repository groups./li>

 Written by Jason van Zyl